-A robot that intends to leave leaves the $5.4 \text{ m} \times 7.4 \text{ m}$ carpeted area will be subject to removed for 30 seconds as per the standard removal penalty (see Section 4.3).
-This penalty can already be called after a robot leaves the 4 m A robot may leave the 4 mx 6 m playing field, but must stay within the \times 6 m playing field if the robot appears to be "lost" area.
+A robot that intends to leave the 5.4 m \times 7.4 m carpeted area will be subject to the standard removal penalty (see Section 4.3).
+This penalty can already be called after a robot leaves the 4 m \times 6 m playing field if the robot appears to be "lost".